huggingface/blog/hf-bitsandbytes-integration.md

 ### Is it faster than native models?

-While the authors state that the main purpose of the LLM.int8() method is to make large models more accessible without performance degradation, we also benchmarked the inference speed of int8 models on different models.
-Although we are 15% to 23% slower than the native model for BLOOM-176.
-In the current `bitsandbytes` version (0.31.8) the inference speed seems to be much slower than the native model on smaller models (4 times to 9 times).
-These issues are currently as expected and might be improve with [updates](https://github.com/TimDettmers/bitsandbytes/issues/6#issuecomment-1211345635) to the bitsandbytes software in the near future.
+The main purpose of the LLM.int8() method is to make large models more accessible without performance degradation.
+But the method would be less useful if it is very slow.
+So we benchmarked the generation speed of multiple models.
+We find that BLOOM-176B with LLM.int8() is about 15% to 23% slower than the fp16 version – which is still quite acceptable.
+We found larger slowdowns for smaller models, like T5-3B and T5-11B.
+We worked hard to speed up these small models.
+Within a day, we could improve inference per token from 312 ms to 173 ms for T5-3B and from 45 ms to 25 ms for T5-11B.
+Additionally, issues were [already identified](https://github.com/TimDettmers/bitsandbytes/issues/6#issuecomment-1211345635), and LLM.int8() will likely be faster still for small models in upcoming releases.
+For now, the current numbers are in the table below.

 | Precision      | Number of parameters | Hardware     | Time per token in milliseconds for Batch Size 1 | Time per token in milliseconds for Batch Size 8 | Time per token in milliseconds for Batch Size 32 |
 | -------------- | -------------------- | ------------ | ----------------------------------------------- | ----------------------------------------------- | ------------------------------------------------ |